DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 Consequently, $f_0(x_n) + \langle t_{n_0}, s_n \rangle \to - \infty$ as $n \to \infty$, which contradicts the facts that $x_n \to x_*$ as $n \to \infty$ and $f_0(x_n) + \langle t_{n_0}, s_n \rangle \ge f_0(x_n)$ for all $n \in \mathbb{N}$.
 Therefore, $x_*$ is a critical point, and the proof is complete. \end{proof}

-Thus, one can conclude that if a sequence $\{ x_n \}$ generated by either Algorithm~\ref{alg:CCP} or Algorithm~\ref{alg:CCP_penalty} converges to a point $x_*$ such that Slater's condition holds true for the corresponding linearized convex problem, then under some natural assumptions the point $x_*$ is critical for the problem $(\mathcal{P})$.
+Thus, one can conclude that if a sequence $\{ x_n \}$ generated by either Algorithmic Pattern~\ref{alg:CCP} or Algorithmic Pattern~\ref{alg:CCP_penalty} converges to a point $x_*$ such that Slater's condition holds true for the corresponding linearized convex problem, then under some natural assumptions the point $x_*$ is critical for the problem $(\mathcal{P})$.